 West starts the hand by leading the king of spades.
 The maker(N) and East seats both follow suit.
 South trumps with the 9 of hearts and takes the trick.

 Next, South correctly shows his partner(N)/maker the right.
 West, being void in trump, throws off a 10 of diamonds.
 The maker(N) plays the queen and East follows suit with the 10 of trump.
-4 trump have now been played.
+Four trump are played.

 Now the maker(N) leads the left.
 West plays the ace of clubs.
-This causes the South to use his remaining trump.
+This causes the South seat to waste his remaining trump.

-These errors cost this team a point, gave the opponents 2 for the euchre and paved the way for them to win.
+These errors cost this team a point, gave the opponents two for the euchre, and paved the way for them to win.
 The score was now 9 to 7.
-They proceeded to make the next point and win the game.
+Their opponents proceeded to make the next point and win the game.

 A lot of fundamental mistakes were made here.
-The maker didn't pay attention to the fact that he had ordered-up the king and it had not yet been played.
+The maker didn't pay attention to the fact that he had ordered up the king and it had not yet been played.
 He most likely did not count trump.
-Plus he didn't take into consideration that the king of diamonds was not a boss card.
-And let us not forget the guideline about leading trump on the 4th trick.
+In addition, he didn't take into consideration that the king of diamonds was not the boss card.
+Moreover, let us not forget the guideline about leading trump on the fourth trick.